 The Hyper-reactive soleplate has a flexible forefoot for responsive support you can feel from the very first step.
 It’s obvious they’ve added additional flex to aid the quick movements strikers often make around the box.
 Nike have really looked at the typical actions a striker makes and its reflected in their choice of studs.
 The studs on the lateral side (outer part) are all chevrons for ideal traction when making a cut.
 On the medial side (inner part), the studs are all conical shaped for pivoting and driving forward to strike the ball.
 It’s a simple but intuitive touch that really does reap rewards on the field.

 Overall, the Hypervenom really is a striker’s dream and there has been no detail left uncovered.
 While players in other positions will no doubt love this cleat, it is about as close as you can get to a cleat designed specifically for a position.

-The Magista is Nike’s dedicated silo for playmakers.
+The Phantom Vision is Nike’s dedicated silo for playmakers.
 What that means practically is a cleat that is focused on giving you the absolute best touch on the ball and all the features possible to aid in spraying the ball across the field.